anotherLostKitten/minecraft-hunger-games-sans-3d/README.md

 There are two control schemes: arrow keys to move, and x to pick items up, or wasd to move and k to pick items up.

 There is an alternate dungeon generation algorithm using a least spanning tree implemented and functional, but we decided that dungeons generated using cellular automata were more interesting and unique so chose to use those in the server process.

+Also make sure to chekc out the epic sequel https://github.com/jesings/Anacoluthonic-Mnemonic-Supersonic